-Some observers speculate that, rather than taking up comprehensive reauthorization legislation as it has traditionally done, Congress might consider only narrow bills to extend or modify selected CWA programs, as was the case in the 106th Congress.
-If broader clean water issues receive attention in the 107th Congress, attention could focus on water infrastructure funding, implementation of current programs for developing total maximum daily loads (TMDLs) to restore pollution-impaired waters, and impacts of agricultural activities on water quality.
+Many observers have speculated that, rather than taking up comprehensive reauthorization legislation as it has traditionally done, Congress would consider only narrow bills to extend or modify selected CWA programs, as was the case in the 106th Congress.
+If broader clean water issues receive attention in the 107th Congress, attention could focus on implementation of current programs for developing total maximum daily loads (TMDLs) to restore pollution-impaired waters and impacts of agricultural activities on water quality.
 The Act's wetlands permit program, a pivotal and contentious issue in the recent past, also remains on the legislative agenda for some Members.

 Consideration of specific issues depends in part on the policy agenda of the Bush Administration.
 The Administration's views on clean water topics are not well known, as these issues were not prominent in the 2000 Presidential campaign and have not yet been addressed in detail by EPA Administrator Christine Todd Whitman or other agency officials.
 Specific legislative issues also will be guided by priorities of the key committees that have major jurisdiction over the Act (Senate Environment and Public Works, House Transportation and Infrastructure).
-Because of provisions of House rules adopted in 1995 that limit committee leaders to three consecutive terms, the activities of the Transportation and Infrastructure Committee in the 107th Congress are being directed by new full committee and subcommittee chairmen.
-Leadership changes in the full Senate and in committee leadership there in mid-2001 also have resulted in attention to new issues and priorities.
+Because of provisions of House rules adopted in 1995 that limit committee leaders to three consecutive terms, the activities of the Transportation and Infrastructure Committee in the 107th Congress are being directed by new full committee leadership there in mid-2001 also have resulted in attention to new issues and priorities.